Pony Express (roller coaster)

-Pony Express is a steel motorbike roller coaster at Knott's Berry Farm in Buena Park, California.
-It is the first motocoaster built by Zamperla in the United States, opening on May 22, 2008.
+Pony Express is a steel motorbike roller coaster at Knott's Berry Farm in Buena Park, California, United States.
+It was the first Moto Coaster built by Zamperla in the United States, opening on May 22, 2008.
 The ride features motorbike-style seating and a flywheel launch system.

 Background

 Pony Express was a $9 million project that was added to the Ghost Town section of the park.
 The theme of the attraction is based on the historic Pony Express mail service.
-The attraction is designed to give riders the experience of being part of this delivery system, zooming over hills and around turns.
-Its "out-and-back" course shows riders views of Boot Hill and Calico River Rapids, two popular attractions also located in Ghost Town.
-Knott's Berry Farm has given it a thrill rating of "high thrill" (4 out of 5) and is enjoyable for people for all ages.
+The attraction is designed to give riders the experience of being part of this delivery system.
+The ride provides guests with views of Boot Hill and Calico River Rapids, two other attractions in Ghost Town.
+Knott's Berry Farm has given it a thrill rating of four out of five.

 Design

-The ride lasts for 36 seconds and is made up of a 1,300 foot-long steel track that reaches speeds of up to 38 miles per hour and heights of up to 44 feet.
-Each train has 8 rows, with 2 seats in each row and the ride can accommodate up to 900 passengers per hour.
+The ride lasts for 36 seconds and is made up of a 1300 ft steel track that reaches speeds of up to 38 mph and heights of up to 44 ft.
+Each train has eight rows with two seats in each row, allowing the ride to accommodate up to 900 passengers per hour.
 Each rider's seat is shaped like a horse, and the rider straddles the saddle seat to create the feeling that they are riding on a horse.
 An automated restraint system secures the rider in their seat, pressing against his/her lower back, allowing the upper body to move fairly freely.

 Mechanics

-The Pony Express was one of the first of its kind to be built in the United States.
-It is based on a new design called a Motocoaster.
-This model was manufactured by Zamperla, a roller coaster and attraction company centered in Vicenza, Italy.
+Pony express is a Moto Coster model manufactured by Zamperla, a roller coaster and attraction company centered in Vicenza, Italy.
 Riders straddle the seats like a motorcycle or horse, hence the name Motocoaster.
-Unlike most coasters, the ride doesn't use potential energy attained from ascending a hill via chain lift.
-Instead, the ride uses a flywheel and clutch system that catches a cable attached to the cars and delivers stored rotational energy, launching riders from 0 to 38 miles per hour down a straight launch track in less than 3 seconds.
+The ride uses a flywheel and clutch system that catches a cable attached to the cars and delivers stored rotational energy, launching riders from 0 to 38 mph down a straight launch track in less than 3 seconds.

 Incident

-During the first two years of operation, the ride functioned smoothly without difficulties.
-However, on October 7, 2010, during the park's annual Knott's Scary Farm event, a train containing nine riders failed to clear the first hill, rolling backwards into the loading station and crashing into another train.
-The collision injured 10 people, nine in the car and one preparing to board the stationary train.
+On October 7, 2010, during the park's annual Knott's Scary Farm event, a train containing nine riders failed to clear the first hill, rolled backwards into the loading station, and collided with another train.
+The collision injured 10 people – nine riders and one guest preparing to board the stationary train.
 All 10 were taken to the hospital, but none were reported to have major injuries.
 The ride reopened a few days later.
-Since then, no major malfunctions of the Pony Express have been reported.